 A typewriter was one of the best that ever happened to the communication world.
 It has redefined the swifter communication for a wide range of activities.
 This provides you access to a far more higher degree of performance in terms of communication through business, literature, and politics.
-In fact, it indeed represented a huge growth in terms of technology and organization.
+In fact, it indeed represented a huge growth in terms of technology and organization, just like the project kickoff templates did in terms of successful projects.

 When Was the Typewriter Invented?